 Runte Quad rolled out the rainbow carpet on Oct.
 26 to welcome ODU Out, Old Dominion University’s LGBTQ alliance, to celebrate its second annual ODU Pride Festival.

-Though this is only his first year as president, Fenn was amazed at how far the festival has come in such a short time.
+ODU Out President Mikey Fenn said the turnout this year almost tripled compared to last year, and the number of venders nearly doubled as well.
+Though this is only his first year as president, Fenn was amazed at how far the festival has progressed in such a short time.

-“It’s bigger than anything I could have ever imagined.
-New faces always means that we’re getting to new people, and the fact that people hear about it and are willing to stop by for a couple of hours and get their face painted and listen to music and see the performances – it’s just really more than I could have imagined,”
+“It’s bigger than anything I could have ever imagined,” Fenn said.
+“New faces always means that we’re getting to new people, and the fact that people hear about it and are willing to stop by for a couple of hours and get their face painted and listen to music and see the performances – it’s just really more than I could have imagined.”

 Naomi Black, working a rainbow jumpsuit and three-inch glittering heels, took to the stage for her second consecutive year at ODU’s Pride Festival.

 “Gimme some attitude!”
 Black called out to the crowd before beginning her show.

 Those familiar with her performance responded with shouts of good-hearted obscenities, while those seeing her for the first time simply cheered as Black danced across the stage and into the audience.

 Occasionally partnering with fellow drag queen Alessandra McQueen, the two perform up and down the East Coast.
 They have both known ODU Out for years, and were happy to add headlining for the pride festival to their extensive list of volunteer work.

 “Everyone’s been so accommodating, and anytime something’s going to bring everyone together like this that’s a positive thing,” Black commented.
 “Most people don’t have that positive force in their life.”